sedovalx/gradle-aspectj-binary/README.md

   is written in a language different from Java.
 For example, [Kotlin](https://kotlinlang.org), as it produces fully compatible Java bytecode.
 It goes without saying that the plugin works for Java sources as well.

+### Requirements

-  > The plugin uses [AspectJ 1.9.2](https://www.eclipse.org/aspectj/) for generating the bytecode.
+  - The plugin uses [AspectJ 1.9.2](https://www.eclipse.org/aspectj/) for generating the bytecode.
 Please read there about supported JDK versions.
-The plugin itself is compiled with `openjdk8`, so it requires JDK 8 or above to work.
+  - The plugin itself is compiled with `openjdk8`, so it requires JDK 8 or above to work.
+  - The plugin uses Gradle 4.9 API so you need Gradle of that version or newer

 ### Usage

   Here is an example project in the `examples` folder.
 Basically you need to add the plugin to your build script